New York City

 In this little shop of horrors, it’s not a plant that’s hell-bent on world domination, it’s the reincarnation of the goddess Dentata, seeking revenge on the predatory men in Dawn’s life.
 Jason Gotay is Dawn’s horny boyfriend who assaults her in the lake.
 The hilarious Jared Loftin is her gay BFF who live-streams them having sex.
 Karl more fittingly plays the gynecologist who wants to go “spelunking in the birth canal.”
 Dawn’s vagina chews off dongs (and a fist) as the men come.

 The genius of Teeth is still intact in the show’s new digs.
 Jacobs’s effervescent score of bubblegum Christian rock comes through with clarity thanks to Kris Kukul’s poppy orchestrations and Palmer Hefferan’s precisely calibrated sound design (the first time I can say that about a Michael R. Jackson musical).
 Her book (co-written with Jackson) smartly adapts, condenses, and intensifies Lichtenstein’s screenplay for the theatrical medium — though it could probably use an intermission to breathe a little better.
 As for Jackson’s lyrics, quoted here throughout, they are a smutty delight.
-This is not a show for people who blanche at the c-word.
+This is not a show for people who blanch at the c-word.

 If anything, the fangs of Teeth feel sharper now than they did last spring.
 Perhaps it’s the impending election and what it could mean for female autonomy, perhaps knowing what to expect allowed me to focus on something other than the surprises, perhaps Benson and company really did hone the material — maybe all the above.